 - Paper assets – stocks, bonds, savings, annuities, insurance and mutual funds.

-- Commodities – gold, silver, oil, platinum, etc.
+- Commodities – gold coins, silver coins, bullion bars, oil, platinum, etc.

 According to Kiyosaki, the secret of success is sell.
 “In simple terms, if you can’t sell ‘tickets’ (derivatives of you), you have to sell your labor.”
 And in Kiyosaki’s opinion, the ultimate definition of “sell” is building a business and then taking it public.
 By selling more than you buy, you can eventually become rich.